PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 17:26:58
+Last updated: 2024-04-07 17:27:33
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring